fw-ai-external/reward-kit/development/mcp_forkable_design.md

 1.  **Common Requirement**: Access to backend MCP server definitions (e.g., executables, Docker images from sources like `/Users/bennychen/Documents/references/servers/`).
 2.  **For Local Docker Orchestration Mode**:
     *   A Docker environment where the `RK Intermediary Server` can run and has permissions to interact with the Docker daemon.
-    *   Backend MCP server Docker images should preferably expose an HTTP MCP transport.
+    *   Backend MCP server Docker images can expose either an **HTTP MCP transport** (listening on a port) or an **stdio MCP transport** (interacting via stdin/stdout).
+The orchestrator must handle both.
+    *   For HTTP transport, images should expose a port.
+For stdio, they should be configured to read MCP messages from stdin and write responses to stdout.
     *   Template data (optional) for stateful backends, either baked into images or mountable for `docker commit` workflows.
+    *   Startup checks for stdio servers might be simpler (e.g., container is running) compared to HTTP pings, unless a specific stdio health check tool is available.
 3.  **For Remote Orchestration Proxy Mode**:
     *   A customer-provided remote orchestration API (e.g., Kubernetes-based, custom HTTP API, or another MCP server for orchestration).
     *   A clear API contract (endpoints, request/response schemas, authentication methods) for this remote service.